hjelev/gearbest-prices/README.md

 email_list.append("user@gmail.com")
 email_list.append("user1@gmail.com")
 ````
-and make sure you have these modules installed: BeautifulSoup and Webpy.
+and make sure you have these python modules installed:
+- BeautifulSoup
+- Webpy

 Run this script with a cron job and you'll get an email each time there are price or availability changes in the list of tracked urls.